Raising A Girl With Down Syndrome

 As much as I want her to stay my little girl, she is growing up into a whole new person and part of that should include friends and independence.
 We try to help by hosting movie nights, coaching team sports and chaperoning school events.
 But despite our efforts to show the other kids that she is just like them, Devon is often thought of as the “special” kid.
 And it breaks my heart.

-What is really unique about raising a teen with Down syndrome?
+What is really unique about raising a girl with Down syndrome?
 As it turns out, not so much.
 We chauffeur Brenna to swim practice and Devon to cheer leading practice and piano lessons; we make sure they both do their homework instead of listening to music.
 And like all other parents of teenagers, we must put up with their hormonal swings.
 It’s not so different after all.

 The future is bright, amazing, scary, uncertain, choose your metaphor then remember those same metaphors apply to everyone’s children.